mattvenn/usbc-synth-psu/README.md

 # programming

-The NVM of the STUSB4500 needs to be programmed to sink 15v (for 12v DC/DC converter).
+The NVM of the STUSB4500 needs to be programmed to sink more than the highest output you want.
+For example 15v (for 12v DC/DC converter).

+The Aukey USBC powerbank I bought can only supply up to 12v, so I set the number of PDOs to be 2, and ask for 12v.
+Then I bridge JP1 and don't place any of the DC/DC for the 12v supply.

-See the [firmware](firmware/src/program.ino).
-I used platformio with an Arduino Uno.
+Here is the [Sparkfun demo firmware I used](firmware/src/program.ino).
+To do the programming I used platformio with an Arduino Uno.

+Connect the I2C pins and ground to header J1 on the pcb. *SDA and SCL will both need pullups.*

 To build and upload, run:

     pio run --target upload

-Connect the I2C pins and ground to header J1 on the pcb, then open the serial port to see the results.
+Then open the serial port to see the results.

 # order